Parking and Traffic

 Students, faculty, and staff can register their vehicle by clicking on the following link: https://my.hofstra.edu/web/home-community/parking-permits.

-After logging into the Hofstra portal you will be brought directly to the parking permit form.
-You will be asked to complete a series of questions related to the vehicle you intend to register for this academic year and upon submission will be able to download the parking permit.
-If you are submitting the information via a method that does not have access to a printer, when you are ready to print the permit, you can access the permit by selecting on the parking permits icon in the myapps section of your portal.
+After logging in to the Hofstra portal, you will be brought directly to the parking permit form.
+You will be asked to complete a series of questions related to the vehicle you intend to register for this academic year and, upon submission, will be able to download the parking permit.
+If you are submitting the information via a method that does not have access to a printer, when you are ready to print the permit, you can access the permit by clicking the parking permits icon in the MyApps section of the portal.
 This is also a method to reprint your permit in the event it gets lost.
-You may only register one vehicle per person per academic year.
+You may register only one vehicle per person per academic year.

 To pay parking tickets issued by Hofstra University,